Solaiman0168/task-manager-backend/README.md

 4. Add API Routes

+5. Then I ran the php artisan serve command and I get server url http://127.0.0.1:8000/

-Finally, I ran my project
+Finally, I hit the url to my browser and get user interface